Ed Miliband's announcement today on an energy freeze is not only a radical policy, but it also places David Cameron in a very awkward position.

 And yet, the alternative is for Cameron to embrace a policy which goes against all his natural instincts as a conservative – unthinkable while his party battles to shore up the right-wing vote.

 In this respect, today’s announcement on the energy price freeze ticked three important boxes: it was populist, progressive, and politically it puts David Cameron in a very difficult position.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.